Alan P. Boss

 A supernova shock front has been considered the most attractive mechanism for introducing short-lived radioisotopes (SLRIs) into the solar nebula.
 Along with Sandy Keiser, Boss has been using the FLASH code to study the problem of simultaneous triggering and injection.
 FLASH is also an AMR code, with a special strength in following shock waves.
 Boss has shown that FLASH 2D and 3D models support the supernova trigger hypothesis, over, e.g., the AGB star hypothesis for the origin of SLRIs, because thin supernova shocks are better at injecting SLRIs than the thick planetary nebula winds produced by AGB stars.
 Boss is currently running 3D models with FLASH, including the effects of target cloud rotation, to learn to what extent injection occurs into a protoplanetary disk formed as a result of triggered collapse.

 Boss also studies the mixing and transport of solids in protoplanetary disks of the type necessary in order to form gas giant planets similar to Jupiter, or to undergo FU Orionis outbursts, i.e., in marginally gravitationally unstable (MGU) disks.
 In such disks, solids of cm-size and smaller should be transported along with the gas through gravitational torques associated with the growing and chaotically evolving spiral arms and clumps.
 Boss' 3D models show how how crystalline silicates, observed in the outskirts of protoplanetary disks and in long-period comets, could have been formed by thermal annealing closer to their protostar and then transported back outward to cooler regions of the disk.
 Boss has joined with Conel Alexander and Morris Podolak to study the detailed thermal evolution of finite-size particles in MGU disks.
-Besides studying rim formation, they intend to focus on the transport of ice mantles from the outer nebula to the inner nebula, with implications for both oxygen isotope heterogeneity and the transport of water to the habitable zone of the solar nebula.
+Besides studying rim formation, they intend to focus on the transport of ice mantles from the outer nebula to the inner nebula, with implications for the transport of water to the habitable zone of the solar nebula.

 While the core accretion mechanism is still considered by most to be the leading explanation for the formation of our solar system's gas giant planets, for the last decade Boss has been working to learn whether another mechanism, disk instability, could also form gas giant planets.
 Boss intends to use either Enzo or FLASH to begin a new set of disk instability calculations with an AMR code, with the final choice to be decided by the options available for handling radiative transfer in these codes.

 Along with Alycia Weinberger and Ian Thompson, Boss has been running the Carnegie Astrometric Planet Search (CAPS) program, which searchs for extrasolar planets by the astrometric method, where the planet's presence is detected indirectly through the wobble of the host star around the center of mass of the system.
-With over six years of CAPSCam data, they are beginning to see likely true astrometric wobbles beginning to appear.
+With over eight years of CAPSCam data, they are beginning to see likely true astrometric wobbles beginning to appear.
 The CAPSCam planet search effort is on the verge of yielding a harvest of astrometrically discovered planets, as well as accurate parallactic distances to many young stars and M dwarfs.